Last updated: September 27, 2021

 The Site uses “analytics” cookies that allow us to recognize and count the number of visitors and to see how visitors move around the Site when they are using it.
 This helps us to improve the way our Site works, for example by making sure visitors are finding what they need easily.
 The information collected through these cookies include anonymous traffic statistics, like number of page views, number of visitors, and time spent on each page.

 In particular, the Site uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
-The information collected by Google (including your IP address) will be transmitted to and stored by Google on servers in the United States (Google is certified to the Privacy Shield framework for data transfers).
+The information collected by Google (including your IP address) will be transmitted to and stored by Google on servers in the United States (this conforms to the Standard Contractual Clauses approved by the European Commission).
 How long a Google Analytics cookie remains on your computer or device depends on what it is and what it is used for.
 Some Google Analytics cookies expire at the end of your browser session, whilst others can remain for up to two years.
 For more information on Google Analytics privacy practices, read here.

 You can prevent your data from being collected by Google Analytics on our Site by downloading and installing the Google Analytics Opt-out Browser Add-on for your current web browser.